jbcodeforce/eda-studies/docs/techno/avro-schemas/index.md

 !!!
 Warning
-    We strongly recommend that producers be restricted from registering schema definitions in the Schema Registry to ensure better governance and management.
+    We strongly recommend that producers be restricted from automatically register schema definitions in the Schema Registry, the reason is to ensure better governance and management.
 It is advisable that schema definition registration be handled by a designated individual with the appropriate role, such as an administrator, API manager, asynchronous API manager, development manager, or operator.

 Once the producer has a schema definition in its local cache, along with its global unique ID, that matches the schema required for the serialization of the event, it produces the event to the Kafka topic using the appropriate `AvroKafkaSerializer` class.
 The global unique ID of the schema definition is serialized alongside the event, eliminating the need for the event to carry its schema definition, as was the case in older messaging or eventing technologies and systems.